 During the Capstone Seminar students will reflect on their Program of Study, articulate any modifications or additions made to this plan, and discuss the progress made toward meeting objectives and goals.
 Additionally, students are expected to attend the Neuroscience Seminar each week, participate in discussion with guest speakers, participate in professional development activities (such as preparing a c.v., personal statement), and give a presentation during Neuroscience Seminar.
 The underlying philosophy of the course is designed to encourage reflection and critical thinking, and to enhance written and oral communication skills.
 (Offered every semester.)
 Prerequisites: Graduating senior status and three semesters of NEUR 4000.

-NEUR-4-90 Research in Neuroscience
+NEUR-4390 Research in Neuroscience

 Independent empirical research arranged with a faculty member on problems in neuroscience.
 Results of the project are presented in written and oral form.
-A maximum of 6 semester hours is allowed.
-The research topic must be approved by the Faculty Advisory Committee.
-Prerequisites: Consent of instructor.
+(Offered every semester.)
+Prerequisites: Consent of instructor, and NEUR 3-90.